-This project aims to encourage greener, wilder parks, gardens, roadside verges and green spaces in Kingston, and to improve the connectivity between them by sharing and signposting relevant information and highlighting good practice, thus enabling nature to thrive in our borough.
+This project aims to encourage greener, wilder parks, gardens, roadside verges and green spaces in Kingston and to improve the connectivity between them, by sharing and signposting relevant information and highlighting good practice.

 Do please revisit this page occasionally for updates and useful new links.